toni-kustiana/edtsds/README.md

 [string]: message of alert

 ##### _app:dismissible_
-[dismissible]: alert box can dismissible or not, default true
+[boolean]: alert box can dismissible or not, default true

 #### Method for set message on the AlertSuccessBoxView